-the magnitudes of the liberalization in relation to the patterns of trade and the price and output responses involved between the liberalizing country and its trading partners.
+The various effects just described in the context of multilateral trade liberalization will also take place when there is unilateral trade liberalization, although these effects will depend on the magnitudes of the liberalization in relation to the patterns of trade and the price and output responses involved between the liberalizing country and its trading partners.
 Similarly, many of the effects described will take place with the formation of bilateral or regional FTAs.
 But in these cases, there may be trade creation and positive effects on the economic welfare of FTA-member countries together with trade diversion and negative effects on the economic welfare of non-member countries.
-The net effects on economic welfare for individual countries and globally will thus depend on the economic circumstances and policy changes implemented.
+The net effects on economic welfare for individual countries and globally will thus depend on the economic circumstances and policy changes implemented.7

 In the real world, all of the various effects occur over time, some of them more quickly than others.
-However, the Michigan Model is static in the sense that it is based upon a single set of equilibrium conditions rather than relationships that vary over time.6 The model results therefore refer to a time horizon that depends on the assumptions made about which variables do and do not adjust to changing market conditions, and on the short- or long-run nature of these adjustments.
-Because the elasticities of supply and demand used in the model reflect relatively long-run adjustments and it is assumed that markets for both labor and capital clear within countries,7 the modeling results are appropriate for a relatively long time horizon of several years - perhaps two or three at a minimum.
-On the other hand, the model does not allow for the very long-run adjustments that could occur through capital accumulation, population growth, and technological change.
-The modeling results should therefore be interpreted as being superimposed upon longer-run growth paths of the economies involved.
-To the extent that these
+However, the Michigan Model is static in the sense that it is based upon a single set of equilibrium conditions rather than relationships that vary over time.8 The model results therefore refer to a time horizon that depends on the assumptions made about which variables do and do not adjust to changing market conditions, and on the short- or long-run nature of these adjustments.
+Because the supply and demand elasticities used in the model reflect relatively long-run adjustments and it is assumed that markets for both labor and capital clear within